 At Kaufman Eye Institute, our ophthalmologists and optometrists are pleased to serve the greater Tampa Bay Area, including Wesley Chapel, Sun City Center, Zephyrhills, and Bushnell, Florida.
 We invite you to meet our team of eye doctors, who are eager to assist you.
-Our staff consists of ophthalmologists, Dr. Stuart J. Kaufman, Dr. Selina Lin, and Dr. Jonathan Kaufman as well as optometrist Dr. Timothy Parker and a staff of opticians.
+Our staff consists of ophthalmologists, Dr. Stuart J. Kaufman, Dr. Robert Hofmann, and Dr. Jonathan Kaufman as well as optometrist Dr. Timothy Parker and a staff of opticians.

 Often, the first question that people ask when searching for an eye doctor is: "What's the difference between an opthalmologist, an optometrist, and an optician?"

 Here are some simple explanations of what each profession specializes in.